Acceptable Use of University Information Resources

 The University of Texas Health Science Center at Houston (“university”) relies on University Information Resources and University Data to conduct university business and achieve the university’s mission.
 University Information Resources and University Data must be used appropriately to ensure their availability and preserve their integrity and confidentiality so that the university can meet its academic, research and clinical commitments and goals.
 Federal and state laws and regulations, The University of Texas System (UT System) policies and university policies also require appropriate use and adequate protection of University Information Resources and University Data.

 All Users are responsible for using and protecting University Information Resources and University Data appropriately and in accordance with this policy.
+To the extent applicable, this policy applies to students enrolled in distance learning programs and courses.

 Nothing in this policy supersedes or modifies HOOP 201, Intellectual Property, HOOP 92, Research Data Retention and Access, or any other applicable university or UT System policies or Regents Rules pertaining to the ownership of intellectual property.